lmx1989219/ribbon-discovery-filter-spring-cloud-starter/README.md

 ## Features

 Allows to specify the criteria based on which the Ribbon load balanced servers lists will be chosen during runtime.
-It will affect the list of servers provided for instance through Eureka and allow to filter them based on presence of specific settings.
+It will affect the list of servers provided for instance through Alibaba Nacos and allow to filter them based on presence of specific settings.

 ## Setup